exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-77.png)

 By clicking on 'Enable' link, you can allow anyone with this uniquely generated URL to open this chart page.
+Note that, in case you have shared it publicly, then you can simply copy the page URL and share it with others, without needing to enable this unique URL.

 ![](images/quick-start-78.png)